 Gambling on the NBA All-Star Game is fun and complicated.
-It's fun because you get to bet on a star studded field, but difficult because you never quite know how it's going to unfold.
+It’s fun because you get to bet on a star-studded field, but difficult because you never quite know how it will unfold.
 This game means nothing toward the standings, so player effort levels vary, making it incredibly hard to pick things like spreads and even moneylines.
-Rosters don't always tell the whole story for these games.
-They help, make no mistake, but you have to look beyond the names.
+Rosters don’t always tell the whole story for these games.
+They help, but you have to look beyond the names.
 Taking stock of player ages and past All-Star appearances will help you find the right info.

-Older players and All-Star veterans are less likely to take the exhibition seriously, since it doesn't matter.
-New All-Stars, younger players and, of course, Russell Westbrook are always going to take it seriously.
+Older players and All-Star veterans are less likely to take the exhibition seriously since it doesn’t matter.
+New All-Stars, younger players, and, of course, Russell Westbrook is always going to take it seriously.

 How does this help?

-When betting All-Star moneylines and spreads always favor the team that has more players who, by your own opinion, will try.
-The team that puts forth more of a full court, wire to wire effort is the one with the edge.
+When betting All-Star moneylines and spreads always favor the team that has more players who, in your own opinion, will try, the team that puts forth more of a full-court, wire-to-wire effort is the one with the edge.

 Hence the importance of knowing All-Star participants’ age and their history with the event itself.